 - 4.2.1.1 The sedimentological and geochemical properties of the Lewes Nodular Chalk Formation are of geoarchaeological importance given that the unit is the parent material for the overlying superficial deposits.
-Therefore, deviation from the SU5 baseline of sedimentological and geochemical properties in SU3-SU5 will reflect depositional conditions (e.g. mechanisms of transport and accretion) and environmental factors (e.g. the amount and nature of vegetation, but also human activity).
-These latter can then be inferred from the sedimentary and geochemical signature. - 4.2.1.2 SU1 is characterised by a low low frequency magnetic susceptibility ( $\chi^{lf}$ ) (-0.05-2.73 SI units x10-8 m3 kg-1), a relatively low moisture content (this despite the Chalk subcrop lying well below the water table) and only a slight weight loss-on-ignition (0.7-3.19%).
-This latter parameter indicates low organic carbon and indeed the small mass that was lost is probably a product of the partial breakdown of calcium carbonate (CaCO3).
-The unit is alkaline as demonstrated by a pH ranging between 9.2 and 9.5.
+Therefore, deviation in SU3-SU5 from the sedimentological and geochemical baseline of SU1 is likely to reflect depositional conditions (e.g. mechanisms of transport and accretion) and environmental factors (e.g. the amount and nature of vegetation, but also human activity). - 4.2.1.2 SU1 is characterised by a slight low frequency magnetic susceptibility (χ^{lf}) (-0.05-2.73 SI units x10-8 m3 kg-1), a relatively low moisture content (this despite the Chalk subcrop lying well below the water table) and only a slight weight loss-on-ignition (0.70-3.19%).
+This latter parameter indicates low organic carbon content and indeed the small mass that was lost is probably a product of the partial breakdown of calcium carbonate